huggingface/pytorch-image-models/results/README.md

 ### ImageNet-Adversarial - [`results-imagenet-a.csv`](results-imagenet-a.csv)

 A collection of 7500 images covering 200 of the 1000 ImageNet classes.
-Images are naturally occuring adversarial examples that confuse typical ImageNet classifiers.
+Images are naturally occurring adversarial examples that confuse typical ImageNet classifiers.
 This is a challenging dataset, your typical ResNet-50 will score 0% top-1.

 For clean validation with same 200 classes, see [`results-imagenet-a-clean.csv`](results-imagenet-a-clean.csv)